CinemaSins

 CinemaSins is a YouTube channel created by Jeremy Scott and Chris Atkinson.
 The channel produces the "Everything Wrong With..." series that offers critique and commentary on movies.
-As of February 1, 2022, CinemaSins has approximately 9,150,000 subscribers and over 3.4 billion video views.
-Its slogan is "No Movie Is Without Sin", indicating that even the most beloved and critically acclaimed films have flaws.
+As of June 25, 2025, CinemaSins has approximately 9,190,000 subscribers and over 4.0 billion video views.
+Its slogan is "No Movie Is Without Sin".
 The channel's founders have since established a stand-alone website, CinemaSins.com, operating concurrently with the YouTube channel.

 History

-Scott and Atkinson met in 1999 while working as managers at a movie theater.
-They both shared a love for movies, with Scott having developed cinephilia in college after not being allowed to see many movies as a child, and Atkinson having worked at the theater since he was a teenager.
-When they had dinner together, they talked over the channel.
+Scott and Atkinson met in 1999 while working as managers at a movie theater and had a shared love for movies.
+Atkinson had worked at the theater since he was a teenager.
 The two began to preview new Friday releases the prior Thursday after the theater closed, and would criticize and crack jokes during the early showing.
 On May 9, 2011, they launched the YouTube channel "thecussingchannel" which contains supercuts of various films such as "Just the Cussing" for Pulp Fiction and "Just the Spells" for all 8 of the Harry Potter films, as well as four Apple ad parodies narrated by Scott.
 In addition to writing articles for ReelSEO, Scott founded the Internet marketing firm The Viral Orchard, and Atkinson wrote for his movie review blog.

-On December 11, 2012, after a few unsuccessful channel attempts, they released "Everything Wrong With The Amazing Spiderman In 2 Minutes Or Less," which garnered over 250,000 views in the first week partly due to a BuzzFeed post.
+On December 11, 2012, after a few unsuccessful channel attempts, they released "Everything Wrong With The Amazing Spider-Man In 2 Minutes Or Less", which garnered over 250,000 views in the first week partly due to a BuzzFeed post.
 Since then, they have consistently put out at least 2 "Movie Sins" videos each week, and now work full-time on the channel.
-In May 2014, Jeremy Scott started the channel CinemaSins Jeremy in which he makes videos detailing his thoughts and criticisms about trends in films and Hollywood news, as well as reviews and unholy mashups.
+In May 2014, Jeremy Scott started the channel CinemaSins Jeremy in which he makes videos detailing his thoughts and criticisms about trends in films and Hollywood news, as well as reviews and mashups.
 Two other spin-off channels featuring the Everything Wrong With... format have been launched.